Tourism is a major industry in Arenztopia, and this section functions like a basic guidebook to the three biggest tourist destinations in Arenztopia.

 Zoo National $ A large zoo that has hippos, elephants, giraffes, and tigers, among owls, falcons, capybaras, and dingos.
 The 10$ ticket comes with a safari.
 4000 Longhorn Street

-LEGO store $$ A huge store filled with legos, including a 1:29 scale model of Arenztopia.
-Kids will love this store; it contains nearly every lego set in circulation and at 10:00 every 2nd saturday of each month they auction off antique lego peices and sets.
+LEGO store $$ A huge store filled with Legos, including a 1:29 scale model of Arenztopia.
+Kids will love this store; it contains nearly every Lego set in circulation and at 10:00 every 2nd saturday of each month they auction off antique Lego pieces and sets.
 There is also a 10 foot by 10 foot tub filled with all the legos you could imagine.
-One of its main attractions is a mysterious, never-released $9000 lego set from 1950.
+One of its main attractions is a mysterious, never-released 1,800,000 Arenzo Lego set from 1950.
 It is unknown what it was origanally meant to be but we believe it is a rocket.
 2300 Arenztopia Boulevard

 Olb City is the second largest city in Arenztopia.
 It has become the technological, scientific, and financial center of Arenztopia since it was founded in 1687.